aadarsh-ram/transfinitte2022/README.md

 ```
 pip install -r requirements.txt
 ```
+6. Change the Chrome Driver directory in this [line](https://github.com/aadarsh-ram/transfinitte2022/blob/main/captch_solver/main.py#L41) to get Selenium working.
+(Download the chromedriver corresponding to your Google Chrome version)
-6. Run the API using the following command (Note: Our captcha and transliteration model needs time to setup, it might take some time to get the API started)
+7. Run the API using the following command (Note: Our captcha and transliteration model needs time to setup, it might take some time to get the API started)
 ```
 python3 api.py
 ```
-7. Visit `localhost:8000` to check if the API is working.
+8. Visit `localhost:8000` to check if the API is working.
-8. To search any records, send a POST request to `localhost:8000/getpdfinfo` in the following JSON format.
+9. To search any records, send a POST request to `localhost:8000/getpdfinfo` in the following JSON format.
 ```
 {
     "name" : "<Some name>",